 - Yellow towel (optional)

 Over the years, Mattel introduced many fashion dolls into the Barbie doll family.
-Some of them are members of Barbie's family and others are friends.
-The following are a few of the many fashion dolls by Mattel:
+Some of them were members of Barbie's family and others were close friends.
+The following are a few of the many fashion dolls created by Mattel for the Barbie line over the years:

 Barbie Fashions and Accessories

-For Barbie being a teenage fashion doll means having lots of beautiful and trendy outfits.
-For decades Barbie clothes, accessories, wigs and shoes have filled Barbie closets and wardrobes in little girl's bedrooms and playrooms everywhere.
-Barbie's friends and family also love to look fashionable and have stylish wardrobes of their own.
+For Barbie, being a teenage fashion doll meant having lots of beautiful and trendy outfits.
+For decades Barbie clothes, accessories, wigs, and shoes have filled Barbie closets and wardrobes in little girls' bedrooms and playrooms everywhere.
+Of course, Barbie's friends and family also love to look fashionable and have stylish wardrobes of their own, meaning that Mattel was never hurting for new products to market to Barbie doll-loving fans.